‘I lost hope’ – a child labourer’s story

 Ko Ko’s life has changed significantly since he joined the child group formed by ChildFund Myanmar in partnership with Precious Stones in 2015.

-The project empowers children by teaching them about child rights, child protection, good citizenship and helps them to gain valuable life skills.
+The project, which is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP), empowers children by teaching them about child rights, child protection, good citizenship and helps them to gain valuable life skills.

 This training has transformed him into an active and confident person.